 Enter the agency name responsible for ITD in the State: AL DEPARTMENT OF REVENUE Enter the agency name responsible for PRISM in the State: AL DEPARTMENT OF REVENUE

-Problem Statement Narrative and Projected Goal: Describe any challenges encountered in implementing, maintaining, or improving your PRISM and/or ITD program compliance level (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative and Projected Goal: Describe any challenges encountered in implementing, maintaining, or improving your ITD and PRISM program compliance level (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 Alabama participates in PRISM at the enhanced level.